Table of Contents

 Tips for Traveling Far with a Single Carry-On

-#1 Choose the Right Sized Carry-On Bag or Luggage
+#1 Choose the Right Sized Carry-On Bag

 Most airlines allow a carry-on plus personal item (purse, suitcase, crossbody, small backpack, etc.).
 Ensuring that your bag fits an airline’s carry-on guidelines is very important.
 It will also determine how much you can pack and what you should leave behind.